 Medical devices may be marketed in the United States only for the indications for which they are approved or cleared by the FDA.
-For example, we have FDA clearance to market our Titan product in the United States only for deep dermal heating, and are therefore prevented from promoting or advertising Titan in the United States for any other indications.
+For example, we have FDA clearance to market our Titan product in the United States only for deep heating for the temporary relief of muscle aches and pains; and to market our Pearl Fractional product in the United States only for skin resurfacing.
+Therefore we are prevented from promoting or advertising Titan in the United States and Pearl Fractional in the United States for any other indications.
 If we fail to comply with these regulations, it could result in enforcement action by the FDA which could lead to such consequences as warning letters, adverse publicity, criminal enforcement action and/or third-party civil litigation, each of which could adversely affect us.

 We have obtained 510(k) clearance for the indications for which we market our products.
 However, our clearances can be revoked if safety or effectiveness problems develop.
 We also are subject to Medical Device Reporting regulations, which require us to report to the FDA if our products cause or contribute to a death or serious injury, or malfunction in a way that would likely cause or contribute to a death or serious injury.
-Our products are also subject to state regulations, which are, in many instances, in flux.
+Our products are also subject to state regulations, which are, in many instances frequently changing.
 Changes in state regulations may impede sales.
 For example, federal regulations allow our products to be sold to, or on the order of, "licensed practitioners," as determined on a state-by-state basis.
 As a result, in some states, non-physicians may legally purchase our products.
 However, a state could change its regulations at any time, thereby disallowing sales to particular types of end users.
 We cannot predict the impact or effect of future legislation or regulations at the federal or state levels.